Food poisoning is more serious than you might think

-No one is exempt from coming in contact with a foodborne disease.
+No one is exempt from coming in contact with foodborne diseases.
 Symptoms can be mild to extreme, and in rarer occurrences lead to irreversible diminished health or death.

 The United States is a leading nation in food safety.
 Nonetheless, an estimated 48 million Americans will annually catch a foodborne illness.
 Foodborne illnesses are estimated to cost $15.5 billion (USD)/year in the US alone.
 While that is substantial, the biggest cost is the loss of lives to foodborne illnesses, which reached 3000+ deaths in 2011.

 The WHO reports 600 million foodborne illnesses and 420,000 deaths in 2010.
-Of these, 32 foodborne diseases were identified, with diarrhoea agents accounted for 230,000 deaths and one-third of the diseases.
-Foodborne illnesses resulted in diminished lives for 33 million persons, referred to as disability-adjusted life year (DALY).
+Of these, 32 foodborne diseases were identified, with diarrhea agents accounting for 230,000 deaths and one-third of the diseases.
+Foodborne illnesses resulted in diminished lives for 33 million persons, referred to as disability-adjusted life years (DALY).

 While foodborne diseases occur at home and when travelling, greater risk occurs outside developed nations.
 Nations with strong healthcare systems and safe food supply chains reduce the odds of contracting a tummy-turning bug.
 Foodborne illnesses are most problematic in continental Africa, South-East Asia and the Eastern Mediterranean.